-In today’s interconnected world, intermodal containers transportation has emerged as the backbone of international trade.
-These versatile steel boxes have revolutionized the way goods are transported, offering a seamless and efficient mode of shipping across different modes of transportation.
+In today’s interconnected world, intermodal containers’ transportation has emerged as the backbone of international trade.
+These versatile steel boxes have revolutionised the way goods are transported, offering a seamless and efficient mode of shipping in international trade in 2024.

+What are intermodal containers?
 Even though intermodal containers are a common part of day-to-day supply chain operations, the term itself can be perplexing in the logistics and shipping industry.
-Some view it as interchangeable with shipping boxes, while others emphasize its distinct mobility features.
+Some view it as interchangeable with shipping boxes, while others emphasise its distinct mobility features.

 Intermodal containers are large shipping boxes used for storing and transporting various types of cargo.
 They can be transported by sea, road, and rail, making them ideal for international shipments that require crossing different land and water routes.

 These containers come in different sizes and types, but the most common ones are dry freight containers.
 Their capacity is measured in TEUs (Twenty-foot Equivalent Units), which refers to the amount of cargo a 20-foot container can hold.
 They are designed according to ISO standards and certified for strength and durability, ensuring their suitability for any mode of transportation.
 There exists different types of Intermodal containers like:

 Dry Containers: Adapting to Current Market Demands